 We are glad to publish this first interview as a set of conversations that we’ve been having with researchers from several fields and universities.
-These are interviews about researchers' experiences.
-Here we want to highlight how 'failure' and 'success' are framed by research practices - in the broad sense of 'practices' and including experimental constraints, publication strategies, and funding.
-We are interested thus in the relationship funding-research-publishing, and how researchers of various fields and career stages engage with these elements.
-How does failure arise?
-How do you deal with it?
-These are the questions that guide these conversations.
+These interviews revolve around how researchers experience 'failure' and 'success' within their research practices - whereby 'practices' can range from the research proposal and funding to experimental constraints and publication.
+How does failure arise in these aspects?
+And how do researchers in different fields and career stages deal with failure?
+These are the questions that guide our conversations.

 For our first interview, we talked with Léa Roumazeilles, PhD candidate in Neurobiology at Oxford University.
 We spoke with her about the challenges and successes in researching her thesis subject: ‘Structure and function of the social brain in primates’.